xc-aditya/shiny-eureka/README.md

 ---

 ## 2. Core Data
-### List Available AccountsFetches the complete list of FreeFire accounts available in the system.
+### List Available Accounts Fetches the complete list of FreeFire accounts available in the system.

 * **Endpoint:** `/MajorList`
 * **Method:** `GET`